-The FDA further claims throughout the document that Congress gave the agency authority to regulate medical devices dating back "to at least 1938" and that test systems developed and sold by medical device manufacturers are the same as testing services provided by clinical laboratories; therefore, hospitals and commercial laboratories conducting such testing are manufacturers as well.
-While Congress has passed legislation giving the FDA authority over
+The FDA claims that Congress gave the agency authority to regulate medical devices dating back "to at least 1938" and that test systems developed and sold by medical device manufacturers are the same as testing services provided by clinical laboratories; therefore, hospitals and commercial laboratories conducting such testing are manufacturers as well.
+While Congress has passed legislation giving the FDA authority over the development and sale of test kits, the authority to regulate testing services has been with CMS and its predecessors.